 Play Festival Adjudication

 Two adjudicators for each site will be chosen by the NCTC staff and board.
-Adjudicators are trained by the NCTC staff and are expected to serve the mission of the Festival, by providing a positive experience for all participants.
+Adjudicators will provide a positive experience for all participants, recognize hard work, celebrate achievement, and encourage further growth.
+After each performance, adjudicators will speak to the cast, crew and director at the front of the house (with audience members observing).
 Adjudicators are not permitted to see a participant’s entry prior to the Festival performance.

-Written feedback will also be provided, and mailed to you at a later date.
+Written feedback will also be provided, and mailed to you after the Festival.
 Click here to review the adjudication form, to see what the judges are looking for from each performance.

 An awards ceremony will take place approximately one hour after the conclusion of the last play.
 Awards will be announced, but certificates and written feedback will be sent to teachers after the Festival, to allow participants to leave for home as quickly as possible.

 All awards are determined by the judges, unless otherwise noted.
 The following awards will be presented: